shurupov/2020-11-otus-spring-shurupov/23-security-authentication/README.md

-# Spring REST SPA
+# Spring Security

 ## Task
 Implement CRUD Shell application of book library with entities: Book, BookComment, Author, Genre.
 Use Spring, REST and SPA.
+Use Spring Security.

 ## Used
 - Backend